WSPTA Membership Database - memberplanet

 Frequently Asked Questions

-Admin logins to the database are unique to the user, rather than standard for each PTA.
-That means each admin has their own distinct username (usually a personal email address) and password.
+Admin logins to the database are unique to the user, rather than to the PTA.
+That means each admin has their own distinct username (usually your personal email address) and password.
 We suggest PTAs do not use a shared admin account between multiple officers.

 At the end of each school year, the transfer of login privileges should be part of the transition process between outgoing and incoming officers.
-If this step is missed and a new slate of officers is on the outside looking in, they can email the WSPTA Support Inbox requesting access to their PTA’s database.
+If this step is missed and a new slate of officers is on the outside looking in, just email the WSPTA Support Inbox to request access.

 You can learn more about managing admin roles here.

-WSPTA Support is automatically an admin for each PTA.
+WSPTA Support is automatically set up as an admin for each PTA.
 Please do not attempt to remove WSPTA Support’s admin role.

 You can learn more about managing admin roles here.

 Each PTA is required by the Standards of Affiliation to submit to WSPTA a roster of current elected officers and key unelected officers.
-As of July 2020, this is handled within the Committees menu in memberplanet.
+This is handled within the Committees menu in memberplanet.

 You can find a step-by-step guide to reporting officers here.